Lionel Hutz

 Lionel Hutz is a fictional character in the American animated sitcom The Simpsons.
 He was voiced by Phil Hartman, and his first appearance was in the season two episode "Bart Gets Hit by a Car".
 Hutz is a stereotypical shady ambulance chasing lawyer in Springfield, with questionable competence and ethics.
 Nevertheless, he is often hired by the Simpsons.
-His final speaking role was in the season nine episode "Realty Bites" in December 1997; the character was retired five months later following Hartman's death at the hands of his wife.
+His final speaking role was in the season nine episode "Realty Bites" in December 1997; the character was retired five months later following Hartman's murder.
 Hutz has since appeared as an occasional non-speaking background character.

 Role in The Simpsons

 Personality

 Lionel Hutz is an egotistical ambulance chasing personal injury lawyer and, according to Lisa Simpson, a "shyster" whom the Simpsons nonetheless hire as their lawyer in multiple episodes (a fact remarked on by Marge Simpson in a typically self-aware aside), mostly because Hutz is the only legal counsel the Simpsons can afford.
 His legal practice, shown to be located in a shopping mall, is named "I Can't Believe It's A Law Firm!" and also offers "expert shoe repair."
 He often tries to entice potential clients with gifts, including a "smoking monkey" doll, a pen that looks like a cigar, an exotic faux-pearl necklace, a business card that "turns into a sponge when you put it in water," and even an almost-full Orange Julius he had been drinking himself.
 John G. Browning of the Southeast Texas Record describes the character of Hutz as a literal ambulance chaser: "Hutz typifies the sleazy lawyer.
 He exaggerates his academic credentials ('I've attended Harvard, Yale, MIT, Oxford, the Sorbonne, the Louvre')" and is "the very worst in legal marketing".

 Hutz is characterized as both a grossly incompetent lawyer and an unethical individual in general.
 This is supported in his first appearance in "Bart Gets Hit by a Car", an episode which also demonstrates his greed as he wants half of the Simpsons' settlement money.
 Hutz is disliked and mistrusted by both Marge and Lisa.
 In "Bart Gets Hit by a Car", Marge ultimately testifies against Hutz for hiring Dr. Nick, a quack doctor with a shady reputation, and for making Bart lie about his injuries.
 Hutz's incompetence and greed are also noted by his rival, the more competent Blue Haired Lawyer.
 In the episode "Marge in Chains" Hutz describes the following as his "problem" with Judge Snyder: Well, he's had it in for me ever since I kinda ran over his dog.
 Well, replace the word "kinda" with the word "repeatedly" and the word "dog" with "son".